MostlyFocusedMike/gif-search-example/README.md

 ## Set Up

 Run `npm install` to download dependency.
-Then run `npm start` to run the app.
+Then run `npm run dev` to run the app.

 ## Starter Code